-- 6.3.1 The modern developments in Milton Keynes comprise mixed developments ranging from dwellings of 1-6 bedrooms, with a range of garden sizes.
-Gardens are an important characteristic in some areas.
-They add to the character of the area and street scene and also to the biodiversity and richness of urban landscapes which is often underestimated. - 6.3.2 Development affecting residential gardens should ensure that private green space provided by gardens is maintained and take opportunities to enhance the biodiversity of private gardens.
+- 6.3.1 The modern developments in Milton Keynes comprise mixed developments ranging from dwellings 1-6 bedrooms, with a range of garden sizes.
+Gardens are an important characteristic in some areas and add not only to the characteristics of the area and street scene but also to the biodiversity and their importance to the diversity and richness of urban landscapes is often underestimated. - 6.3.2 Development affecting residential gardens should ensure that private green space provided by gardens is maintained and take opportunities to enhance the biodiversity of private gardens.
+The exception to this, for example, may be where the benefits of any new development clearly outweigh the dis-benefits such as new development supporting the future conservation of heritage assets.